How to Organize Your Garage… to Park in It!

 CREATE A CHARGING STATION

-Different DIY projects are going to require different types of tools.
 If you have multiple power tools and batteries, you may want to consider creating a charging station in your garage.

-Just a reminder — your charging station doesn’t have to be elaborate in order to be functional.
 Keeping all of your parts together and easily accessible should be your main goal, and if that means just adding a power strip and a few hooks to the wall, then so be it.

 SO, YOU’VE ORGANIZED YOUR GARAGE, NOW WHAT?

-Benjamin Franklin once said, “A place for everything, everything in its place”, which is a principle that applies to every person and every home.
+“A place for everything, everything in its place”, which is a principle that applies to every person and every home.

 Whether you want to accept it or not, every space in your home has a particular function.

 The key to keeping any space organized is to put things away when you are done.
-You worked so hard to organize your garage, so keep it that way!

 My advice: at least once a year, sort through your belongings and donate or toss what you aren’t using.